aokiLourenco/IC/README.md

 # Project Name

 ## Overview
 This project includes three main executables, each designed for specific tasks.
 The tasks are organized under `P1`, `P2`, and `P3`.
-The executables are currently set up with hard-coded input files.

 ## How to Build
 To build the project, navigate to the `build/` directory and run the following command: